 8) Furthermore, the Psalms themselves recognise the difference between songs and prayer.
 In Psalm 42:8 we read: “the Lord will command his lovingkindness in the daytime, and in the night his song shall be with me, and my prayer unto the God of my life.”
 When we worship God in song it is “his song” and when we pray it is “my prayer.”

-9) By way of comparison, the Psalms contain within them prophecies and portions of it are even exposited as being prophetic.
+9) By way of comparison, the Psalms contain within them prophecies and portions of it are even exposited as being prophetic in nature.
 Consider Matthew 27:46; Luke 20:42ff.; Acts 2:25 etc. Yet the Psalms, as a whole, are not classed as or among the prophetic books but amongst the poetical books and, in the Hebrew canon, the book of Psalms follows Malachi, the last prophet of the Old Testament.

-10) It is instructive that when Jesus’ disciples ask him to teach them to pray but not to sing (Luke 11:1ff.).
+10) It is instructive that Jesus’ disciples ask him to teach them to pray but not to sing (Luke 11:1ff.).
 Furthermore, on this occasion, Jesus does not use the Psalms as an aid in praying but, as it were, composes his own.
 This is also confirmed in Jesus’ personal prayers (John 17 & Luke 22:42) where he speaks from the need of the hour.

 11) This is reinforced by the fact that, whether we think of the Psalms as prayers or songs, they are inspired.
 The same cannot be said of our prayers and, as such, there is a clear distinction between prayers inspired as songs and prayers as led by the Spirit (see also this page).
 So the notion that prayers being included in the Psalter should lead us to compose our own songs is a non sequitur.

 12) This objection also runs contrary to the church’s historic use of Psalms.
 “From the earliest times the Christian community sang the psalms following the practice of the synagogue.”
 See also the section on church history in “King’s Songs.”